-Why don’t hear this advice more often?
-Because nobody makes money giving it.
+Why don’t you hear this advice more often?
+Because nobody makes money off of it.

 If magazines advised it, they couldn’t sell issues with headlines like 10 Hot Stocks to Buy Today!

-If financial advisors advised it, they couldn’t peddle actively-managed mutual funds with 2.0% expense ratios (meaning big paydays for the advisor and fund manager and returns that are certainly not certain to beat the market).
+If financial advisors advised it, they couldn’t peddle actively-managed mutual funds with 2-percent expense ratios—meaning big paydays for the advisor and fund manager and returns that are certainly not certain to beat the market.

-The recent book The Investment Answer is the work of two successful money managers, Gordon Murray and Dan Goldie, CFA, CFP.
-The book was featured in a Nov.
-2010 New York Times article, “A Dying Banker’s Last Instructions”.
+The Investment Answer is the work of two successful money managers, Gordon Murray and Dan Goldie, CFA, CFP.
+The book was featured in the New York Times article, “A Dying Banker’s Last Instructions”.
 (Mr. Murray wrote the book following a diagnosis of glioblastoma, an aggressive brain cancer; he died January 20.)

 A mere 78 pages long, I read the The Investment Answer while stirring dinner and rocking my six-month old daughter to sleep.
 In that brief time, I came to two conclusions: